Offering 0pen and Honest Professional Advice

 Dylan Wiliam (2011) reported that despite the vast amount of time, resources and effort that went into the primary mathematics and numeracy hours that it did not change the standards of mathematics significantly.

 The Cockcroft 1982 Report into mathematical education took five years to research and write.
 It undertook an in depth review of the subject and recruited advice from a whole range of professional sources.
-There is no evidence the report is not relevant to children's needs today, but the mathematical skills that children need to develop in modern everyday life are changing.
+There is no evidence the report is not relevant to children's education needs

 Pisa Myths